Neaxic/supergems.xyz/README.md

 I imagine it could be hard to set up from scratch

-Also when i made chatgpt fix typos, it said i had a "honest and raw tone", and it liked it, and i like that it liked it Also said i undersold myself hugely in this text, considering the repo contents, emoji with sunglasses.
+Also when i made chatgpt fix typos, it said i had a "honest and raw tone", and it liked it, and i like that it liked it